binwalatul/taskworld/README.md

 * The jest.config file is just to let the jest knows where to look for jest environment files.

 ## To run the test
+* By default this test is running in head mode and url is hardcoded for asia geo location.
+// To install the deps
-* npm i //to install the deps
+* npm i or npm ci

+// To execute the exisiting test.
-* npm run test //this to run the exisiting test.
+* npm run test